blakeblackshear/frigate/docs/docs/frigate/installation.md

 ### Calculating required shm-size

 Frigate utilizes shared memory to store frames during processing.
-The default `shm-size` provided by Docker is 64m.
+The default `shm-size` provided by Docker is **64MB**.

-The default shm-size of 64m is fine for setups with 2 or less 1080p cameras.
+The default shm-size of **64MB** is fine for setups with 2 or less 1080p cameras.
 If Frigate is exiting with "Bus error" messages, it is likely because you have too many high resolution cameras and you need to specify a higher shm size.

 You can calculate the necessary shm-size for each camera with the following formula using the resolution specified for detect:

 ```
-(width * height * 1.5 * 9 + 270480)/1048576 = <shm size in mb>
+(width * height * 1.5 * 9 + 270480)/1048576 + 30 = <shm size in MB>
 ```

 The shm size cannot be set per container for Home Assistant Addons.
 You must set `default-shm-size` in `/etc/docker/daemon.json` to increase the default shm size.
 This will increase the shm size for all of your docker containers.
 This may or may not cause issues with your setup. https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file